Generation Jones: Characteristics

-In 2014, Richard Pérez-Peña wrote in The New York Times: "we aren’t what people usually have in mind when they talk about boomers.
+In 2014, Richard Pérez-Peña wrote in The New York Times: "we aren't what people usually have in mind when they talk about boomers.
 They mean the early boomers, the postwar cohort, most of them now in their 60s—not us later boomers, labeled 'Generation Jones' by the writer Jonathan Pontell.
 The boom generation really has two distinct halves, which in my mind I call Boomer Classic and Boomer Reboot.
-The differences between them have to do, not surprisingly, with sex, drugs and rock ‘n’ roll—and economics and war.
+The differences between them have to do, not surprisingly, with sex, drugs and rock 'n' roll—and economics and war."
 In 2020, Jennifer Finney Boylan wrote in The New York Times: "we might be grouped with the baby boomers, but our formative experiences were profoundly different.
 If the zeitgeist of the boomers was optimism and revolution, the vibe of Gen Jones was cynicism and disappointment.
 Our formative years came in the wake of the 1973 oil shock, Watergate, the malaise of the Carter years and the Reagan recession of 1982."

 Alfred Lubrano wrote in The Philadelphia Inquirer: "A generation hidden within a generation, Generation Jones is a term social commentators affix to younger, tail-end boomers—people who came of age in the disco-, punk-, and Watergate-obsessed 1970s, not the hippie-spawning; Vietnam War-protesting; sex, drugs, and rock-and-roll 1960s.
-Jonsers resent being lumped in with flower-power boomers.
+Jonesers resent being lumped in with flower-power boomers.
 They believe they share few traits and cultural touchstones with a noisy cohort that overshadowed them."

-Larry Edelman, writing for The Boston Globe, and identifying as a Gen Joneser himself, said about his generation: "too young for Woodstock, too old to identify with Gen X. Pop culture reference points: the Clash, “Happy Days,” and “Star Wars: A New Hope. ″" He also stated: "I may be a “young Boomer,” but I feel dated in a newsroom increasingly staffed by millennials and Gen Z. That said, with that age comes perspective.
+Larry Edelman, writing for The Boston Globe and identifying as a Gen Joneser, said of his generation: "too young for Woodstock, too old to identify with Gen X. Pop culture reference points: the Clash, 'Happy Days,' and 'Star Wars: A New Hope.'"
+He added: "I may be a 'young Boomer,' but I feel dated in a newsroom increasingly staffed by millennials and Gen Z. That said, with that age comes perspective.
 Growing up in Generation Jones meant facing some of the same challenges my younger colleagues now see: economic downturns, political disillusionment, and the uneasy balance between idealism and practicality."

-Mark Wegierski wrote in The American Conservative, "the term 'cusper' is proposed to apply to a category of persons sometimes identified as 'the tail-end of the Baby Boom' or 'the first wave of Generation X.' These would be persons born roughly between 1958-1967 'on the cusp' of massive societal change, falling somewhere between Baby Boomers and Generation X in many of their social and cultural traits."
+Mark Wegierski wrote in The American Conservative, "the term 'cusper' is proposed to apply to a category of persons sometimes identified as 'the tail-end of the Baby Boom' or 'the first wave of Generation X.' These would be persons born roughly between 1958–1967 'on the cusp' of massive societal change, falling somewhere between Baby Boomers and Generation X in many of their social and cultural traits."
 He added, "the cuspers were children, not teenagers in the 1960s, and for many of them, the counterculture 'revolt against the elders' was highly disconcerting, and not a badge of shared identity.
 The cuspers were typical teenagers in the 1970s, and they listened to second generation rock-n-roll—punk and progressive rock.
 They grew up with Clint Eastwood westerns like The Outlaw Josey Wales and dystopian sci-fi like Soylent Green and Rollerball."